-Mercer University’s College of Pharmacy is recognized nationally for its outstanding contributions to health sciences in the areas of teaching, service and research.
+Mercer University’s College of Pharmacy is recognized nationally for its outstanding contributions to pharmacy and pharmaceutical sciences in the areas of patient care, teaching, service, and research.
 The College is located on Mercer’s Cecil B. Day Graduate and Professional Campus in Atlanta, Georgia.
-With an enrollment of nearly 600 students, the College attracts students from throughout the nation and state, as well as from countries around the world.
-In 2012, U.S. News & World Report's latest pharmacy program rankings placed Mercer’s program as the nation’s top 5 private pharmacy programs.
+With an enrollment of over 650 students, the College attracts students from throughout the nation, as well as from countries around the world.
+U.S. News & World Report's latest pharmacy program rankings placed Mercer’s program as one of the nation’s top 5 private pharmacy programs.
 A distinguished faculty provides an interdisciplinary approach to learning in didactic and experiential settings.

-The College also offers a Ph.D. degree in Pharmaceutical Sciences and two combined degree programs (Pharm.D./MBA and Pharm.D./Ph.D.).
+The College also offers a PhD degree in Pharmaceutical Sciences and three combined degree programs (PharmD/MPH, PharmD/MBA, and PharmD/PhD).
 Mercer also offers unique programs for fourth year students through the Indian Health Service, the International Pharmacy Program, Global Missions, an Advanced Clinical Track, and Certificates in Academic Pharmacy, Community Pharmacy Ownership, Compounding, Diabetes Care, Geriatrics, Leadership, Medication Therapy Management, and Immunization Delivery.

-The College of Pharmacy prepares its graduates to provide excellent pharmaceutical care, assuring the safe and effective use of medications for the patient and society.
-Caring and responsive faculty and administators provide an environment that fosters innovation, creativity, the pursuit of intellectual curiosity and a commitment to lifelong learning.
+The College of Pharmacy prepares its graduates to effectively contribute to and improve health care through excellence in patient-centered care and research.
+Caring and responsive faculty and administrators provide an environment that fosters innovation, creativity, the pursuit of intellectual curiosity, and a commitment to lifelong learning.